Can Alexa and its skills be used as a marketing channel?

 On the other hand, Joe Bastianich implemented a strategy more complex and articulated that makes it even more interesting.

-The first 2 companies used Alexa for a free sampling campaign.
+The first 2 companies used marketing with Alexa for a free sampling campaign.

 They have then created a skill to which you can ask “Give me free samples of Aperol”.